hyaku-dl/urasunday/docs/README.md

 ## **Important**

-This app is currently in beta!
+This app is currently has reached the rc phase!
 If you can spare some time and effort, please consider testing the app and reporting the bugs you find either through [raising a new Github issue](https://github.com/hyaku-dl/urasunday/issues/new) or through [the Discord Support Server](https://discord.com/invite/JbAtUxGcJZ).
 Any suggestions are also welcome!
 Thank you to everyone who supported this app from the very beginning.

+I, the developer of this app, will now go back to the real world, to go schooling.
+So yeah... no more time for this pointless stuff. sed :/

 ## **Downloads**